Dida Clifton

 Dida Clifton:

-I was in for six years, joined as a 19-year-old right out of high school.
-I met my husband, got married, then followed him around for 23 years and raised two daughters.
+It did.
+I was in for six years, met my husband, and then followed him around for 23 years while raising two daughters.

 Henry Harrison:

-So by the time you built The Office Squad, you’d already run a lot of “offices” through different businesses.
+So by the time you built The Office Squad, you had already been running operations for years.

 Dida Clifton: